 The Foundation awards each year a number of prestigious scientific awards: the Robert Koch Award, one of the highest-ranking scientific awards in Germany, the Robert Koch Gold Medal, three awards for young scientists and, since 2013, the Prize for Hospital Hygiene and Infection Prevention.

 Robert Koch award winners enjoy high international acclaim.
-This is undoubtedly because, since 1975, eleven prizewinners have subsequently been awarded a Nobel Prize.
+This is undoubtedly because, since 1975, twelve prizewinners have subsequently been awarded a Nobel Prize.

 |Harald zur Hausen||Robert Koch Award 1975||Nobel Prize for Medicine 2008|